Here is the big idea, the Vision Rhythm we focus on during Vision Season:

 Our role as trailers for the movie about the big idea

-Jesus Christ is the center of God's entire strategy to bring good to the world, and he is obviously the center of the vision of the future world of peace and joy.
+Jesus Christ is the center of God's entire strategy to connect, heal, and bless the world, and he is obviously the center of the vision of the future world of peace and joy.
 If we see ourselves in Christ, then this fantastic vision is part of the deal, and we will be in on it when he establishes it.

 Meanwhile Jesus is running a "Kingdom Citizenship Drive."
 He wants everyone on the planet to to have a chance to sign up for citizenship in his kingdom, and in order to persuade them to sign up, he wants them to get a preview of what life is like in his kingdom.
 We are that preview, the trailer for the movie about life in his kingdom.